What is a loan eligibility checker?

 - Sainsbury’s Bank

-“You can check your credit report for free online through three credit reference agencies: Experian, Equifax and TransUnion.
+“We’ve partnered with Experian to provide a free credit score tool to help you improve your eligibility for loans and other credit.
 Even minor errors on your file can cause difficulties getting a loan, so it’s important to get your credit report in tip-top shape.
 Checking your report won’t damage your credit score.”

 Frequently asked questions